doitintl/CloudBlaster/README.md

 # Other projects and approaches
 - [Safe Scrub](https://github.come/doitintl/SafeScrub) was an earlier bash-only project that does the same thing.
-- [Travis CI GCloud Cleanup](https://github.com/travis-ci/gcloud-cleanup) and [Bazooka](https://github.com/enxebre/bazooka) also delete GCE resources.
+- [Travis CI GCloud Cleanup](https://github.com/travis-ci/gcloud-cleanup) and [Bazooka](https://github.com/enxebre/bazooka) also delete GCE assets.
 - [Cloud Nuke](https://blog.gruntwork.io/cloud-nuke-how-we-reduced-our-aws-bill-by-85-f3aced4e5876) does this for AWS.